In Ezekiel 47, the prophet shares an amazing vision. His poetic expression of God’s kingdom dominates the way we think about church.

-He is the head of the Church.
+This is a vision of life with Jesus.
+He rescues the enslaved, he binds up the broken, he reconciles the alienated and he radically reorients human life toward a new hope.
+Jesus is the head of the Church.
 We are his body – his hands and feet in the world.
-With him as our head we enter into his ongoing dynamic, expansive mission to “destroy the works of the evil one” (1 John 3:8).
+With him as our head, we join his ongoing dynamic, expansive mission to “destroy the works of the evil one” (1 John 3:8).
 We go in his name as his “sent ones” to continue his mission.

 “All authority in heaven and on earth has been given to me.
 Therefore, go and make disciples…”